THE FALL OF DON JUAN

 MICHAEL.
 You're not the kind of person I though you were.
-You're a doctor, and I'm a little embarrassed.
+You happen to be a doctor.
+I would be embarrassed.

 WITNESS.
 You can go ahead and pay me.
 Doctors love to be paid.

 MICHAEL.
-But you weren't acting like a doctor around us.
+But you weren't being a doctor with us.

 WITNESS.
-It doesn't matter.
+Doesn't matter.
 Clowns get paid too, and waiters get their tips.

 MICHAEL.
-Are you serious?
+You mean it?
 (Pulls out his wallet.)
 How much?

 WITNESS.
 I was joking.
 You brought drinks, I brought the chaser.
 We're even.

 MICHAEL.
 (Hides the wallet.)
-I underestimated you.
+I've underestimated you.
 You are a threat.
 I can't figure out in what way, but you are.
-I sensed it when I first met you.
+I sensed it immediately.

 WITNESS.
-Don't worry, we'll part ways in half an hour.
+No need to worry about that.
+We'll part ways in half an hour.

 MICHAEL.
 To mutual delight.